sr320/course-497-2018/assignments/mini-project.md

 {% include reading.html %}

+this is right after reading.html note

 {% include assignment.html %}

 <!-- End of Assignments Template - Be sure to keep the include statements -->

 ****

+This is beyond line